-Other than information available in the public domain, you agree not to disclose to any person, other than DFAT, any confidential information relating to the grant application and/or agreement, without our prior written approval.
+Other than information available in the public domain, you agree not to disclose to any person, other than the Department of Foreign Affairs and Trade, any confidential information relating to the grant application and/or agreement, without our prior written approval.
 The obligation will not be breached where you are required by law, Parliament or a stock exchange to disclose the relevant information or where the relevant information is publicly available (other than through breach of a confidentiality or non-disclosure obligation).